michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 3.6.0 =
+- Added the ability for the generator to include custom field types.
 - Added the ability to sort sections with the `sortable` argument of a section definition array.
 - Added the `save` argument for the section and field definition.
 - Added the `if` argument to the in-page tab definition.